OctopusDeploy/docs/docs/administration/managing-users-and-teams/resetting-passwords.md

 ![](/docs/images/3048125/3277955.png)

-Enter the new password, confirm the new password and click the **Save**button:
+Enter the new password, confirm the new password and click theÂ **Save**button:

 ![](/docs/images/3048125/3277954.png)